 Are Open Source Vulnerabilities Hidden in Your Containers?

-Docker containers help development and DevOps teams increase agility and accelerate application delivery.
+Containers help development and DevOps teams increase agility and accelerate application delivery.
 Yet, with these benefits can come a loss of visibility and control for teams deploying and managing them.
 Containers bundle applications with a lot of software and files you may not know about or want in your production environment.
-As adoption grows, so does the security risk of potential open source vulnerabilities hidden inside them and the need for Docker container security.
+As container adoption continues to grow, so does the risk of potential open source vulnerabilities hidden inside them and the increasing need for container security.

-- Map Known Vulnerabilities – Identify known vulnerabilities for the open source in your containers.
+- Map Known Vulnerabilities: Identify known vulnerabilities for the open source.
 Find out which ones are already patched and get remediation guidance for those that aren’t using Black Duck’s Knowledgebase™, the most extensive database of open source vulnerability data in the world.

-- Monitoring for New Vulnerabilities – Enhance Docker security with early notification (an average of 3 weeks earlier than NVD) of new vulnerabilities as they are reported to ensure that they are not in your running containers.
+- Monitoring for New Vulnerabilities: Enhance security with early notification of new vulnerabilities as they are reported to ensure that they are not in your running containers.

 - Enforce Open Source Use Policies at Scale: Define exception-based policies that automatically flag and prevent containers with open source security vulnerabilities from running in production.